don-bski/perl-stuff/WLED_Librarian/README.md

 details.

 Coded in Perl, the librarian utilizes the DBD:SQLite module which is a self-contained RDBMS database.
+Get it from [DBD::SQLite](https://metacpan.org/pod/DBD::SQLite).
+(See Install Instructions).
 Librarian commands provide the database interfacing functions.
-SQLite provided tools, e.g. sqlite3, can also be used to access/modify the database file.The librarian code performs a database check during startup.
+SQLite provided tools, e.g. sqlite3, can also be used to access/modify the database file.
+The librarian code performs a database check during startup.
 It will report an error and terminate if the expected tables and their columns are not present.